Help Center/ ServiceStage/ API Reference/ Application Management V3 APIs/ Environment/ Modifying an Environment Based on the Environment ID

 String

 API calling can be authenticated using a token or AK/SK.
 If you use a token, this parameter is mandatory and must be set to the token.
-For details about how to obtain a token, see Obtaining a User Token.
+For details about how to obtain the token, see Authentication.

 Table 3 Request body parameters